nrfconnect/sdk-nrfxlib/nrf_modem/doc/fault_handling.rst

    To make sure the application is able to retrieve the coredump correctly, the application must not re-initialize the modem until all the outstanding trace data has been processed.
    The :c:func:`nrf_modem_trace_get` function returns ``-NRF_ENODATA`` when all outstanding trace data has been processed by the application.

-When the Modem library is used in |NCS|, the :ref:`nrf_modem_lib_readme` handles synchronizing modem re-initialization with tracing operations.
+When the Modem library is used in |NCS|, the :ref:`nrf:nrf_modem_lib_readme` handles synchronizing modem re-initialization with tracing operations.

 Networking sockets
 ******************